elixir-cloud-aai/mock-TES/README.md

 [Connexion](https://github.com/zalando/connexion)-based mockup service implementing parts of the GA4GH Task Execution Service API schema.
 The service was developed to implement and test [TEStribute](https://github.com/elixir-europe/TEStribute), a task distribution logic package for TES instances.
-It features an extended TES specification to provide parameters required for the model underlying the task distribution logic.
+It features an [extended TES specification](mock_tes/specs/schema.task_execution_service.d55bf88.openapi.modified.yaml) to provide parameters required for the model underlying the task distribution logic a copy of the [original specs](mock_tes/specs/schema.task_execution_service.d55bf88.openapi.yaml) is also present in the repo.

 ## Implementation